mocko-app/mocko/README.md

     ports:
       - '8080:8080'
     volumes:
-      - 'mocks.json:/home/mocko/mocks.json'
+      - 'mocks.hcl:/home/mocko/mocks.hcl'
 ```
 You can set your API URL in the environment variable `PROXY_BASE-URI`.

 Any setting can be changed from the environment variables.

-Change the mocks.json file to update your mocks.
+Change the mocks.hcl file to update your mocks.

 ## Usage